[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 file which is used to configure the spack build.

-git clone https://github.com/spack/spack.git git clone https://github.com/hpctoolkit/hpctoolkit.git
+git clone https://github.com/spack/spack.git git clone https://gitlab.com/hpctoolkit/hpctoolkit.git

 After cloning, add the spack/bin